-The Climate Science Legal Defense Fund (CSLDF) protects the scientific endeavor by putting our legal expertise to work for scientists who are threatened or silenced for doing their jobs.
-Our efforts and educational resources preserve and expand scientists’ rights and strengthen legal protections to promote scientific integrity.
+The Climate Science Legal Defense Fund (CSLDF) protects the scientific endeavor by putting its legal expertise to work for scientists who are threatened or silenced due to their findings or fields of study.
+Our work preserves and expands scientists’ rights and strengthens the legal protections that promote scientific integrity.

-The initial effort raised over $100,000 to pay for Mann’s legal bills.
-Following years of litigation, the Virginia Supreme Court ruled in Mann’s favor in spring 2014.
+The group’s initial effort raised over $100,000 to cover Mann’s legal bills.
+In spring 2014, following three years of litigation, the Virginia Supreme Court ruled in Mann’s favor.

-Following this success, and in realization of the need to become a stronger, more permanent organization, Naomi Oreskes, a Harvard University science historian and author of Merchants of Doubt, and Jeff Masters, founder of Weather Underground Inc., joined what later became the organization’s founding board.
+Following this success, Naomi Oreskes, a Harvard University science historian and author of Merchants of Doubt, and Jeff Masters, founder of Weather Underground Inc., joined what would become our founding board.

 We’re a focused, tenacious, and passionate group.
 Our diverse team includes lawyers, scientists, professors, filmmakers, media professionals, and fundraising experts.